chavarera/PythonScript/Data_Structure_In_Python/List/ListComprehension.md

 ## List comprehension

 ### Introduction
-- List comprehension Help  us to reduce number of line code.
+- List comprehension Help us to reduce the number of line code.
-- List comprehension is generally more compact and faster  than normal functions and loops for creating list.
+- List comprehension is generally more compact and faster than normal functions and loops for creating a list.
 - List comprehensions are used for creating new lists from other iterables.
 - List comprehension is an elegant way to define and create lists based on existing lists.

 Syntax:
 ```python